 If you would like a longer appointment or a more thorough review, see below to learn how to book with one of our professional advisors.

-Looking for help with your job search or need some support to gain clarity about your career plan?
+Looking for help with your job search or need some support to gain clarity about your career goals?
 Our team of career advisors offer ½ hour scheduled one-on-one appointments on a variety of career development and job search related topics.

 Once you've attended an Interview Prep appointment or completed an "Interview Tips" workshop, you may schedule an in-person mock interview with a member of the Career Development & Experiential Learning team.
 A Mock Interview, which takes approximately one hour, gives you an excellent opportunity to practice interviewing with a trained professional who is well versed in the job interview process.

 Guidance and tips will be provided on the purpose of a resume/cover letter, how they are viewed by potential employers, and the construction and formatting of an eye catching, industry specific resume.
 You can also bring in your resume/cover letter and a job posting you want to apply to, and receive tips on how to tailor your application to that specific job.